-The goals set forth for Guam in FY '07 are identified biennially and consists of the following program areas:
+The goals set forth for Guam in FY '08 are identified biennially and consists of the following program areas:

-1) Alcohol and Other Drugs Countermeasures:
+Alcohol and Other Drugs Countermeasures:

-To conduct presentations about alcohol and other drugs to 100% of all public and private elementary, middle, and high schools during School Year 2006-2007:
+→ To conduct presentations about alcohol and other drugs to 100% of all public and private, elementary, middle, and high schools during School Year 2007-2008:

-Results: The Office of Highway Safety along with the Partners for Highway Safety were able to reach at total of five daycare facilities, twelve elementary schools, three middle schools; and four of the high school levels.
-Unfortunately, we were not able to conduct presentations to all the public schools and daycare centers due to the shortage of staff at the Office of Highway Safety.
+Results: The Office of Highway Safety along with the Partners for Highway Safety was able to reach at total of eleven (11) elementary public schools, three (3) middle schools; two (2) of the high school levels; four (4) middle private schools; five (5) private elementary schools and six (6) government/civic organizations.
+Unfortunately, we were not able to conduct presentations to the remaining public and private schools due to schedule conflicts with the schools FY08 calendar programs.